Dexhub/RPI-BLE/README.md

 - The script should start a UI screen and make the raspberry pi available to receive data.
 - The UI should show:
     + The name/UUID of the raspberry Pi (top-label).
-    + The list of devices nearby to communicate to.
-- On receiving any data from the iOS app, the script should show an alert with the entire data received
+- On receiving any data from the iOS app, the script should show an alert with the entire data received.
+This data should be json strings and can be higher than 250 bytes in length.
-- On selecting one of the devices from the nearby list, it should be able to send the data to that device.
-- The data for now can be a static string.
+- The UI should have an option to write values to a GATT characteristic.
+The value to be written can be json string 400 bytes in length.
 - A Readme for clean install.